-We have been cutting down on our plastic waste for around three years now. we’re not perfect but I’m quite pleased with how far we’ve come so far.
-I thought I’d share with you some of the swaps we have made.
+We have been cutting down on our plastic waste for around three years now.
+We’re not perfect but I’m quite pleased with how far we’ve come so far.
+I thought I’d share with you some of the dental swaps we have made.
+It does extend much further than just dental care, for example, my daughter and I love period underwear as a great plastic-free swap.
 I have a lot to share so I’ll start with just the dental care products that we use.

 My go-to toothpaste of choice is Truthpaste.
 I love the simple packaging of a glass jar with a metal lid and, whilst they’re rather strong in taste, they leave my mouth and teeth feeling fresh.
 Truthpaste comes in two different flavours, Peppermint and Wintergreen or Fennel.
 I prefer the Peppermint and Wintergreen though they’re both great.
 Wintergreen is natures aspirin and a wonderful ingredient.
 They last a really long time, I’ve only just finished the jar I started at the beginning of the year!
 You only need a small amount on a dry toothbrush.